docker-library/docs/docker/content.md

 This image includes `EXPOSE 2375` (the Docker port), so standard container linking will make it automatically available to the linked containers (as the following examples illustrate).

-Before running Docker-in-Docker, be sure to read through [Jérôme Petazzoni's excellent blog post on the subject](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/), where he outlines some of the pros and cons of doing so (and some nasty gotchas you might run into).

-## connect to it from a second container
+## Connect to it from a second container

 ```console
 $ docker run --rm --link some-docker:docker docker:1.7 version